Elkfrawy9/Akhbar/README.md

-##simple app to get news from API with some features
+## simple app to get news from API with some features

 i'm working on adding new features

 ## Languages, libraries and tools used
+- Kotlin
 - Retrofit to get news and used gson converter
 - Room to save specific article
 - Koltin Coroutines